 School History Trip To Normandy, Château du Molay

-Lead a school history trip to Normandy and your students will uncover the realities of the Battle of Normandy and World War II in the area’s monuments, bunkers and cemeteries.
+A school history trip to Normandy will uncover the realities of World War 2 in the area’s monuments, bunkers and cemeteries.

 D-Day Museum at Arromanches